joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-28-multiverse-carpentry.md

 4. if we have filled out column, say by placing "A-B-C" in a stack, then the remaining $2$ "A" blocks and $1$ "B" block present the same problem as if we had the $2$-stair problem.
 5. if we have $1$ block left, then there's only one way to place it.

-On account of the Observation $3$, I started using a notation in hopes to find a recursion: $\Omega(a,b,c)$ is the number of ways that $a$ remaining "A" blocks, $b$remaining  "B" blocks, and $c$ remaining "C" blocks can be placed in the staircase.
+On account of the Observation $3$, I started using a notation in hopes to find a recursion: $\Omega(a,b,c)$ is the number of ways that $a$ remaining "A" blocks, $b$ remaining  "B" blocks, and $c$ remaining "C" blocks can be placed in the staircase.

 ### Using the notation